-To apply for AARP Medicare Supplement Plan G or any other Medigap plan from AARP, you must be an AARP member.
-Memberships are $16 per year in 2021 and include a number of savings and discounts on travel, dining, shopping and more.
+To apply for AARP G Plan or any other Medigap plan from AARP, you must be an AARP member.
+Memberships are $16 per year in 2023 and include a number of savings and discounts on travel, dining, shopping and more.

 How Do I Apply for Medicare Supplement Plan G?

-You may enroll in a Medicare Supplement Insurance plan at any time by contacting a licensed insurance agent.
+You may apply for an AARP or other Medicare Supplement Insurance plan at any time by contacting a licensed insurance agent.
 However, the best time to do so is during your Medigap Open Enrollment Period.
 This period begins the month you are 65 years old and enrolled in both Medicare Part A and Part B. Your Medigap Open Enrollment Period lasts for six months.